Richmond Symphony Youth Orchestra: Orchestras

 The orchestras accept students up through 12th grade.

 All five ensembles meet weekly and participate in coaching and masterclasses by Richmond Symphony musicians, mentoring, and other activities.
 The orchestras are the top orchestral training ensembles of central Virginia.

 String Sinfonietta: Conducted by Christie-Jo Adams.
 The String Sinfonietta is an all-string ensemble for young musicians, originally conducted by Joseph Wargo from 1983 to 2004.

 Camerata Strings: "Camerata" was created specifically as an intermediate strings-intensive group to fill a gap between Sinfonietta and the upper level groups, and was done so purposely for Joseph Wargo in 2004, whereupon he left his former founding group (where current conductor Christie-Jo Adams was an early Sinfonietta player) and served as founding conductor of Camerata Strings from 2004 to the time of his retirement from formal pedagogy in 2008; at which time the group responsibilities were undertaken by current conductor Rebecca Jilcott.
 Camerata Strings is an all-string ensemble.
 (Edit 5/15/24 by Madeleine Veronique Davopoulos "formerly Wargo"; widow of Joseph Wargo, and former accompanist of both groups.

 Wind Ensemble: Conducted by Christopher Moseley.
 Wind Ensemble our newest ensemble in the Youth Orchestra Program and helps to bridge the gap for beginning wind players who are looking to join our youth orchestras.

 Youth Concert Orchestra (YCO): Conducted by Sandy Goldie.
 YOP's lower-level full orchestra.

 Richmond Symphony Youth Orchestra (RSYO): Conducted by Richmond Symphony Orchestra Assistant Conductor, Daniel Myssyk.
 RSYO is YOP's top level full orchestra.

-Audition Requirements

-All students must participate in their school band or orchestra program.

-String Sinfonietta: No formal audition, but required to know:

-C, D, and G major scales, 2 octave preferred (1 octave for bass).